barasapeter/budgetTrackingApplication/README.md

 This project is licensed under the [MIT License](LICENSE).

 ## Acknowledgments
-- Special thanks to the open-source community for the libraries and resources used in this project.
+- Special thanks to the open-source community for the libraries and resources used in this project, more specifically customtkinter and ttkbootstrap.
+I also thank my loving girlfriend (Mary) for staying right beside me during the long hours of development.
 - Inspiration and guidance from various personal finance blogs and websites.